* AnticlimaxBoss: The Dark Savant is a deeply underwhelming final battle for the Dark Savant trilogy.

 * DemonicSpiders Potentially any monster in enough numbers or if you're unlucky, but some enemies from 6, 7 or 8 really take the cake.

 * GermansLoveDavidHasselhoff: Although fairly well-received at home, the series was absolutely HUGE in Japan, with graphically enhanced ports developed for the various Japanese consoles.
 In fact, due to a quirk of the Japanese licensing, the Japanese Wizardry games have survived the American parent company's death -- ''Wizardry Gaiden: Prisoners of the Battles'' came out 6 years after Sir-tech collapsed, with more planned.
+To give an idea of the series' popularity, both ''Final Fantasy'' and ''Dragon Quest'' cite ''Wizardry'' as influences.

 * GameBreaker: In VI and VII the ninja comes awfully close to being this.
 In the last game the class has so much overhead it's no longer worth it.